Datron 1281 DMM repair and calibration worklog

 To utilize ratio mode custom cables for rear inputs are built.

-Connectors are purchased from Digikey here and contacts here.
+Connectors are purchased from Digikey here and contacts like this or this or these depending on wire you are using.

 Calibration